LoginRadius/ps-softlist/README.md

-# Quick scan and validate all softwares in the system and figure out whitelisted according to the organization  compliance software list.
+# A Quick scan and validate all softwares in the system and figure out whitelisted according to the organization  compliance software list.

 ## Features